rvesse/airline/Migrating.md

 ## Inject Dependencies are now optional

 As noted in [Migrating to Airline 2.9](#migration-to-airline-29) Airline is moving away from usage of the `@Inject` annotation for composition in favour of its own `@AirlineModule` annotation.
-As part of this move the `jakarta. inject-api` and `airline-backcompat-javaxinject` dependencies became `optional` in 3.0.0.
-This means that if you have an existing Airline based application that is using `@Inject` annotations you must now provide the relevant dependency yourself as you will not automatically pick it up as a transitive dependency of Airline.
+As part of this move the `jakarta. inject-api` and `airline-backcompat-javaxinject` dependencies became `optional` in `3.0.0`.
+This means that if you have an existing Airline based application that is using `@Inject` annotations you **MUST** now provide the relevant dependency yourself as you will not automatically pick it up as a transitive dependency of Airline.

+You **MUST** also explicitly configure the `@Parser` configuration to use the old composition annotations if you still need to use these.

 # Migration to Airline 2.9